Retirement Planning Advice Disclosure

 4. Calculating Required Savings

-Betterment’s default retirement savings advice for PRP goals gives you a 60% probability of hitting your goal.
-That level of certainty is more conservative than many basic retirement calculators, which often assume an expected average return (or, effectively, a 50% chance).
+Betterment’s default retirement savings advice for PRP goals is designed to provide you a 60% probability of reaching your target balance- more conservative than many basic retirement calculators, which often assume an average return (or a 50% chance of success).

-Shorter time horizons, less risk, and greater certainty will all lead Betterment to recommend higher savings amounts.
+Shorter time horizons, less risk tolerance, and greater certainty will all lead Betterment to recommend higher savings amounts.

 5. Retirement Account Savings (How to Save)